vanderhoornm/android-MythTV-Leanfront/README.md

 ### Frame Rate Synchronization.

  This requires a version of mythbackend that supports the GetStreamInfo method.
 That is currently only supported in master version (v32-Pre) after commit a2af89101b dated 2020/06/05.
 Select "Match original frame rate" in the playback settings if you have a version of mythbackend with the GetStreamInfo method support.
-With Amazon Fire TV Stick this setting is independent of the same-named setting in the Fire TV settings.
-It will work in leanfront whether or not you have selected it in Fire TV settings.
-However it only works in leanfront if you have selected Display - Video Resolution to "Auto" in the Fire TV settings.
+With Amazon Fire TV Stick you also need to enable the "Match original frame rate" setting in the Fire TV settings.

 ## Live TV